HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 The official trailer by Amazon Studios for Honey Boy

 A Hidden Life.
 (First released 19 May 2019, Cannes Film Festival.
 First theatrical release 11 December 2019, France.
 Latest theatrical release schedules 19 March 2020, Russia [postponed]; 20 March, Mexico [stopped and postponed on March 22]; 27 March, Iceland [postponed].
 Upcoming theatrical release 9 April, Italy [likely to be moved further or cancelled]; 23 April, Argentina.
 Philippine release, none scheduled)

 IN this month of lockdowns, we'll learn both to obey the barangay tanods and the police and to pray hard.
-Here's a film to stream with just that kind of perfect combination, being a treatment of the story of the beatified Franz Jägerstätter who was martyred by the Nazis of World War II.
+Here's a Terrence Malick film to stream with just that kind of perfect combination, being a treatment of the story of the beatified Franz Jägerstätter who was martyred by the Nazis of World War II.

 Jägerstätter's story is a story of total religiosity, the reason why he was beatified in 2007 by Pope Benedict XVI.
 To others, his story is one of stupidity that, for the sheer display of textbook devotion, sacrificed what would have been his continuing presence as a father to his four growing daughters.
 To the Christian Nazis, meanwhile, who might have believed (just as many neo-Nazis today believe) that it's a Christian's duty to be on the crusade of ridding the world of Jews and non-Aryan abominations, Jägerstätter's stance was a wrongheaded and treasonous choice.